When Microsoft introduced Office 365 as an annual subscription rather than a one-time purchase, I had the same reaction.

-But if you’re in a home like mine, with at least two different people running at least three or four different computers, all of a sudden it becomes really appealing.
+But if you’re in a home like mine, with at least two different people running at least three or four different computers, it becomes really appealing.
 If you’ve got a mixed household (again, as I do), you install the Mac version of Office on a Mac and the Windows version of Office on a Windows machine … up to five different machines.

 It doesn’t take five machines to make the numbers work.
 In my opinion, it’s almost a no-brainer as soon as you have two or more computers.

-While a subscription may feel kind of “icky” (for lack of a better term), once you get past that initial reaction, in my opinion it’s a really good deal.
+While a subscription may feel kind of “icky” (for lack of a better term), once you get past that initial reaction, in my opinion it’s a great deal.

 Of course there is risk